 Leavening agents include baking powder and soda and yeast.
 Instant yeast is the way to go over traditional yeast as it needs no prep work to activate.
 Many professional bakers will recommend instant, especially, but not exclusively, for home use.

-Dairy products like heavy cream, milk, condensed milk, etc have their place.
+Dairy products like heavy cream, milk, condensed milk have their place.
 I swear by powdered milk in most recipes that need milk.
 At least in bread recipes, it adds a lot, although milk is not a typical bread ingredient.
-Fresh milk is much better in puddings, cream pies, etc than dry milk.
+Fresh milk is much better in puddings, cream pies than dry milk.

 Extracts are used in cakes, cookies, and frostings.
 Buy real extracts.
 Yes, real vanilla extract is much more expensive but worth it.
-If it says ‘imitation’ or ‘flavoring’, avoid at all costs!
+If it says ‘imitation’ or ‘flavoring,’ avoid it at all costs!

 Candy making tools

 Granted, you can test it by putting a small amount of the mixture in cold water and see if it becomes chewy or hard.
 A thermometer is an easier and more accurate way to make sure it turns out correctly.
-Going from underdone, to done, to burnt is very easy to do and dropping it in water takes time.
+Going from underdone, to done, to burned is very easy to do, and dropping it in water takes time.

-Decent pots that don’t scorch easily and wooden spoons round out the most important tools.
-A double boiler is pretty much mandatory for melting chocolates and whatnot, although rigging something up, MacGyver style, in a pinch is doable.
+Decent pots that don’t scorch easily, and wooden spoons round out the most important tools.
+A double boiler is pretty much mandatory for melting chocolates and whatnot.
+Rigging something up, MacGyver style, in a pinch is doable.